brigadecore/brigade/docs/content/topics/dependencies.md

 details on the latter method.
 Note that if a `brigade.json` is supplied at runtime, this takes precedence over the file found in version control.

-This file contains the dependency name and version, and has the following structure:
+This file is intended to hold general configuration details for Brigade.
+The list of dependency names and versions can be added under the `dependencies` section, like so:

 ```
 {